brian-j-smith/Mamba.jl/doc/samplers/amwg.rst

 .. function:: AMWG(params::Vector{T<:String}, sigma::Vector{U<:Real}; \
 				adapt::Symbol=:all, batchsize::Integer=50, target::Real=0.44)

 	Construct an ``MCMCSampler`` object for adaptive Metropolis-within-Gibbs sampling.
+Parameters are assumed to be continuous, but may be constrained or unconstrained.

 	**Arguments**

 		* ``params`` : named stochastic nodes to be updated with the sampler.
+Constrained parameters are mapped to unconstrained space according to transformations defined by the :ref:`section-MCMCStochastic` ``link()`` function.
 		* ``sigma`` : initial standard deviations for the univariate normal proposal distributions.
+The standard deviations are relative to the unconstrained parameter space, where candidate draws are generated.
 		* ``adapt`` : type of adaptation phase.
 Options are
 			* ``:all`` : adapt proposals during all iterations.
 			* ``:burnin`` : adapt proposals during burn-in iterations.